netobserv/documents/blogs/acm/leverage-metrics-in-acm.md

 #### Pre-requisites

 - A running OpenShift[*] cluster, configured as a hub with RHACM.
-The full documentation is [here](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.9/html/install/installing), but for the purpose of this blog I am simply installing the "Advanced Cluster Management for Kubernetes" operator from console Operator Hub, with the default `MultiClusterHub` resource.
+In this blog, I am simply installing the Advanced Cluster Management for Kubernetes operator from console Operator Hub, with the default `MultiClusterHub` resource.
+For full installation guidance, see the [documentation](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.9/html/install/installing).
 - Other clusters imported in RHACM.
 To do this, you are well guided when using the OpenShift Console, after selecting "All Clusters" in the top-left dropdown list.
 - NetObserv operator installed and configured on each cluster to monitor.
 This can also be done entirely from the OpenShift Console, via OperatorHub, or even better, directly piloted via RHACM policies.
 We [provide some templates](https://github.com/netobserv/documents/tree/main/examples/ACM/policies) that you can install on the hub cluster.
 If you choose to use them, NetObserv install is triggered by adding a label `netobserv=true` on clusters; but be aware that at the time of writing, it does not cover installing Loki, which means you don't get full-featured NetObserv.